Parlay Betting Strategy

 - Chelsea to win @ 1.80

-For this bet to win, you must get all legs right.
+For this bet to win, you must get all your legs right.
 The 3-leg parlay is often called the best parlay strategy, minimizing the risk as much as possible compared to parlays with more selections.

 4-Leg Parlay Bets